knative/docs/docs/developer/eventing/sources/apiserversource/getting-started.md

         ```
         Where:

-        - `<cluster-role-binding>` is the name of the ClusterRoleBinding that you want to create.
+        - `<role-binding>` is the name of the RoleBinding that you want to create.
-        - `<cluster-role>` is the name of the ClusterRole that you created in step 3 earlier.
+        - `<cluster-role>` is the name of the Role that you created in step 3 earlier.
         - `<service-account>` is the name of the ServiceAccount that you created in step 2 earlier.
         - `<namespace>` is the name of the namespace that you created in step 1 earlier.

+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply -f <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

+1. Create a sink.
+If you do not have your own sink, you can use the following example Service that dumps incoming messages to a log:

+    1. Copy the YAML below into a file:

+        ```yaml
+        apiVersion: apps/v1
+        kind: Deployment
+        metadata:
+          name: event-display
+          namespace: <namespace>
+        spec:
+          replicas: 1
+          selector:
+            matchLabels: &labels
+              app: event-display
+          template:
+            metadata:
+              labels: *labels
+            spec:
+              containers:
+                - name: event-display
+                  image: gcr.io/knative-releases/knative.dev/eventing-contrib/cmd/event_display

+        ---

+        kind: Service
+        apiVersion: v1
+        metadata:
+          name: event-display
+          namespace: <namespace>
+        spec:
+          selector:
+            app: event-display
+          ports:
+          - protocol: TCP
+            port: 80
+            targetPort: 8080
+        ```

+        Where `<namespace>` is the name of the namespace that you created in step 1 above.

     1. Apply the YAML file by running the command: